System of imprimitivity: Example

 holds only when all the coefficients cW are zero.

 If the action of G on the elements of X is transitive, then we say this is a transitive system of imprimitivity.

-If G is a finite group, G0 a subgroup of G. A representation U of G is induced from a representation V of G0 if and only if there exist the following:
+Let G be a finite group and G0 a subgroup of G. A representation U of G is induced from a representation V of G0 if and only if there exist the following: